Inductive dimensions of coarse proximity spaces: Introduction

-In \cite{paper1}, coarse proximity spaces were introduced to axiomatize the "at infinity" perspective of coarse geometry, providing general definitions of coarse neighborhoods (whose metric space specific definition was given by Dranishnikov in \cite{Dranishnikovasymptotictopology}), asymptotic disjointness, and closeness "at infinity."
-Coarse proximity structures lie between metric spaces and coarse spaces (as defined by Roe in \cite{Roe}) in a way similar to how proximity spaces relate to metric spaces and uniform spaces (see \cite{paper2}).
-In \cite{paper3}, the authors construct a functor from the category of coarse proximity spaces to the category of compact Hausdorff spaces that assigns to each coarse proximity space a certain "boundary space."
+In \cite{paper1}, coarse proximity spaces were introduced to axiomatize the ``at infinity" perspective of coarse geometry, providing general definitions of coarse neighborhoods (whose metric space specific definition was given by Dranishnikov in \cite{Dranishnikovasymptotictopology}), asymptotic disjointness, and closeness ``at infinity."
+As seen in \cite{paper3} some coarse invariants, such as the Higson corona are intuitively described using the language of coarse proximities.
+Coarse proximity structures lie between metric spaces and coarse spaces (as defined by Roe in \cite{Roe}) in a way similar to how proximity spaces relate to metric spaces and uniform spaces (see \cite{paper2} or \cite{isbell}).
+In the same way that small scale proximity structures provide an intuitive description of all possible compactifications of locally compact Hausdorff spaces, coarse proximity structures on similar spaces provide intuitive descriptions of the boundaries of such compactifications.
+In particular, in \cite{paper3}, the authors construct a functor from the category of coarse proximity spaces to the category of compact Hausdorff spaces that assigns to each coarse proximity space a certain ``boundary space."
 This functor provides a common language for speaking of boundary spaces such as the Higson corona, the Gromov boundary, and other well-known boundary spaces.
-In this paper, we generalize the notion of asymptotic inductive dimension to all coarse proximity spaces (whose definition agrees with Dranishnokov's definition for proper metric spaces) and investigate both of Dranishnikov's questions in this more general context.
+In this paper, we generalize the notion of asymptotic inductive dimension to all coarse proximity spaces (whose definition agrees with Dranishnikov's definition for proper metric spaces) and investigate both of Dranishnikov's questions in this more general context.
 In section \ref{preliminaries}, we review the necessary background information surrounding proximities as well as coarse proximities and their boundaries.
 In section \ref{dimensionofcoarseproximityspaces}, we define the asymptotic inductive dimension of coarse proximity spaces and show that it is an invariant within the category of coarse proximity spaces.
-We also show that the answer to Dranishnikov's first question ("Does the asymptotic inductive dimension of a proper metric space coincide with the covering dimension of its Higson corona") generalized to this broader context is negative.
-In section \ref{maintheorems}, we describe two classes of coarse proximity spaces in which the answer to the second of Dranishnokov's questions ("Does the asymptotic inductive dimension of a proper metric space coincide with the large inductive dimension of its Higson corona") generalized to this broader context is positive.
+We also show that the answer to Dranishnikov's first question (``Does the asymptotic inductive dimension of the proper metric space coincide with the covering dimension of its Higson corona?") generalized to this broader context is negative.
+In section \ref{maintheorems}, we describe two classes of completely traceable coarse proximity spaces in which the answer to the second of Dranishnokov's questions (``Does the asymptotic inductive dimension of a proper metric space coincide with the large inductive dimension of its Higson corona?") generalized to this broader context is positive.
 Specifically, these are locally compact Hausdorff spaces that admit metrizable compactification and spaces admitting compactifications whose boundaries are $Z$-sets.
-These classes include well-known boundaries such as the Gromov and visual boundaries, as well as the boundaries of the "coarse-compactification," described in \cite{yamauchi}.
-Finally, in section \ref{filter_section} we utilize neighborhood filters to define another inductive dimension of coarse proximity spaces.
-This dimension agrees with the Brouwer dimension of the boundary of the given coarse proximity space, and consequently gives an internal characterization of the Brouwer dimension "at infinity."
+These classes include well-known boundaries such as the Gromov and visual boundaries, as well as the boundaries of the ``coarse-compactification," described in \cite{yamauchi}.
+Finally, in section \ref{Freud}, we apply the results of the paper to the Freudenthal boundary of a certain class of metrizable spaces.